Royal Fortress of the Concepcion: Siege of Ciudad Rodrigo

 On the 26 April 1810 the French Army of Portugal took up position to besiege the Spanish fortified town of Ciudad Rodrigo as a prelude to its invasion of Portugal.
 Under Masséna's plan, his forces were to capture and consolidate this border town as a base for the invading army.
-On the 25th of June a concerned Wellington decided to visit the fortified town of Almeida.
+On 25 June a concerned Wellington decided to visit the fortified town of Almeida.
 He held discussions with Brigadier-General Cox, the governor of the fortress, and toured the local picket posts and positions along the border manned by Crauford's Light Division.
 He also visited the fortress of the Concepcion, inspecting the repairs and preparations made by Captain Burgoyne.
 After his tour of inspection, Wellington returned to Almeida and wrote a memo to Crauford suggesting modifications and improvements which he should make.
 Along with these recommendations were suggestions of the way a tactical withdraw should proceed, when, as Wellington expected, the French attacked the border.
-The Siege of Ciudad Rodrigo ended on the 9th of July when the French VI Corps, under the command of Marshal Michel Ney, took the fortified city after its Governor, Don Andrés Perez de Herrasti, surrendered his 5,500-man Spanish garrison, which had put up a gallant defence of the city to be beaten only when Ney's artillery opened a large, practicable breach in the walls.
+The Siege of Ciudad Rodrigo ended on 9 July when the French VI Corps, under the command of Marshal Michel Ney, took the fortified city after its Governor, Don Andrés Perez de Herrasti, surrendered his 5,500-man Spanish garrison, which had put up a gallant defence of the city to be beaten only when Ney's artillery opened a large, practicable breach in the walls.
 The siege had delayed Masséna's invasion plans for Portugal by over a month, but now the French were ready to move west towards Almeida, with the Fort of Concepcion lying in their path.